threatify/arango-orm/README.rst

     db.create_graph(uni_graph)

-Now the graph and all it's collections have been created, we can verify their existence:
+Now the graph and all its collections have been created, we can verify their existence:

 .. code-block:: python